 Dysautonomia relates to a wide range of conditions that affect the autonomic nervous system.

 Symptoms can include fainting, cardiovascular issues, and breathing problems.
-It is also linked to conditions such as Parkinson’s disease and diabetes.
+It is also linked to conditions such as Parkinson’s disease, diabetes and Multiple Sclerosis.

 Dysautonomia comes in many forms, but they all involve the autonomic nervous system (ANS).